SandraCoburn/typescript-practice/README.md

 - Create functions that accept arguments that are typed with interfaces
 - Objectrs/classes can decide to 'implement' a given interface to work with a function

+### Classes

+- Blueprint to create an object with some fields(values) and methods(functions) to represent a "thing"
+- Modifiers
+  - public: This method can be called any where any time (default)
+  - private: This method can only be called by other methods in this class
+  - protected: This method can be called by other methods in this class, or by other methods in child classes
+- Fields with inheritance:
+  - If we add public to the constructor in the class we can use the constructor in child class

+#### Interface + classes = How we get really strong code reuse in TS